International Arab Journal of Dentistry

 Abstract

-Sickle cell anemia, an hereditary disease, results from a mutation in the β-globin coding gene that makes up hemoglobin, leading to the deformation of erythrocytes.
-Numerous oral manifestations result from this disease, however, some may not be specific.
-Nevertheless, it is important to recognize these clinical manifestations of the disease to be able to manage oral health in sickle cell anemia patients.
+Introduction: Sickle cell anemia, a hereditary disease, results from a mutation in the β-globin coding gene that makes up hemoglobin, leading to the deformation of erythrocytes.
+Numerous oral manifestations result from this disease; however, some may not be specific.

-Therefore, this integrative review analyzes scientific literature on the impact of sickle cell anemia on oral cavity.
-A bibliographic search was performed in PubMed, B-On and ScienceDirect databases using several combined keywords.
+Methods: this integrative review analyzes scientific literature on the impact of sickle cell anemia on oral cavity.
+A bibliographic search was performed in PubMed, ScienceDirect, CINAHL Plus (via EBSCO host), Web of Science and Google Scholar databases using several combined keywords.
 The research question was: “What is the impact of sickle cell anemia on the oral cavity and dental treatments?”.
-By applying the inclusion and exclusion criteria, 11 articles were included in this review.
-Studies show that the most common oral manifestations in these patients are periodontal disease and caries, although this association is not well understood.

 Recommended Citation